Head-to-Head · Updated May 2026

 Zambia

-South Luangwa — Africa's finest walking safari and legendary leopard sightings
+South Luangwa, Africa's finest walking safari and legendary leopard

-South Luangwa National Park is one of Africa's most wildlife-rich parks and has a particular reputation for leopard sightings — the density of leopard along the Luangwa River is among the highest anywhere on the continent.
-Walking safaris here are genuinely world-class: the tradition of guiding excellence, built up over 70 years since Norman Carr's pioneering work, produces some of the most knowledgeable and passionate guides in Africa.
-The Lower Zambezi National Park offers water-based safaris along the Zambezi River with exceptional hippo, crocodile, and elephant from canoes and boats.
-Kafue National Park — Zambia's largest — is vast and largely undiscovered.
+South Luangwa National Park is one of Africa's most wildlife-rich parks and has a particular reputation for leopard sightings.
+The density of leopard along the Luangwa River is among the highest anywhere on the continent.
+Walking safaris here are genuinely world-class.
+The guiding tradition, built up over 70 years since Norman Carr's pioneering work, produces some of the most knowledgeable and passionate guides in Africa.
+The Lower Zambezi National Park offers water-based safaris along the Zambezi with exceptional hippo, crocodile and elephant from canoes and boats.
+Kafue National Park, Zambia's largest, is vast and largely undiscovered.

 Round 2